biancaisc/Escape-Game/README.md

 ![image](https://github.com/user-attachments/assets/256fece9-11a0-4eff-8a60-9958e769070f)

+## Goal
+- The objective is to find the secret exit that leads to the outside world.
+However, navigating through the castle requires specific items to access certain rooms.
-Each room requires a specific item to enter.
-For example, to enter the Armoury from the Entrance Hall, the player needs the ’key’.
+- For example, to enter the Armoury from the Entrance Hall, the player needs the ’key’.
 These conditions create a logical progression and challenge in the game.